theriley106/EliteCode/README.md

 ### Installation Instructions

-Elitecode can be installed from source or from the pip package manager
+Elitecode can be installed from source or from Python's pip package manager:

 ``` {.sourceCode .bash}
 $ pip install elitecode
 ```

-After installing, you will need to configure Elitecode to provide customized suggestions based on your Leetcode solution history.

-To configure Elitecode, simply run with elevated permissions:
+To finalize the installation, simply run elitecode with elevated permissions:

 ``` {.sourceCode .bash}
 $ elitecode